servactory/servactory.com/docs/guide/actions/options.md

 ## Option `if`

-Before calling the method, the condition described in `if` will be checked.
+Checks the `if` condition before calling the method.

 ```ruby{2}
 make :something,